mongodb/docs/source/advanced-usage.rst

 allows you to, if checked, use the regular expression to select the *aliased* hostname you configured, rather than the actual hostname.
-Below the host configuration options you may toggle an option to group hosts in chart.
+Below the host configuration options you may toggle an option to "group hosts in chart," which creates a single composite chart for all matching charts.

-TODO-RYAN is "group hosts in chart" really "group charts by host?" and what does this do?

 Below this, there are 17 `chart types </reference#mms-chart-types>`_ that you can use to select charts for this dashboard.
 Below the chart